davewadestein/cpp-academy-dev/text/Learning_HowToLearn_CPP.md

 I left for you so you woudn't feel left out
 Savor your successes

+Things you think you'll NEVER get, but you will!
+Pointers
+Memory management
+Thread synchronization
+Templates

 Make a plan
 Plans are Nothing; Planning is Everything. - Ed Repic